-- 5.2.2.1 The LTO balise group is located at the ETCS border and orders immediate transition to level STM. - 5.2.2.2 To ensure that a train will be tripped if passing the last EoA in rear of the transition location, the ETCS border and the LTO balise group shall be located at least at the maximum odometer confidence interval in advance of the last EoA in the Level 2 area.
+- 5.2.2.1 The LTO balise group is located at the ETCS border and orders immediate transition to level NTC. - 5.2.2.2 When the EoA is close to the ETCS border and, depending on the national system, it must be ensured that a train will be tripped if passing the last EoA in rear of the transition location, the ETCS border, i.e. the announced location by RBC and LTA/LTA2, and the LTO balise group shall be located at least at the maximum odometer confidence interval in advance of the last EoA in the Level 2 area.